How Does The RCI Timeshare Relationship Work?

 Timeshares are a wonderful vacation ownership product and have been providing vacationers with outstanding accommodation options for over 50 years.
 A unique appeal of the timeshare product is the ability to exchange the use of a unit to travel the world, and Resort Condominiums International (known as RCI) has been providing timeshare exchange services for nearly as long as there have been timeshare resorts.
 RCI isn't just about an Exchange Company, RCI is about Options.

 Created in 1974 by Jon and Christel DeHaan, RCI is the largest timeshare exchange company in the world with nearly four million members and approximately 4,500 affiliated resorts in over 100 countries.
-The RCI timeshare relationship is clearly a successful one, as RCI is dependent on a healthy timeshare industry where owners exchange their weeks to travel the globe, and timeshare resorts leverage the benefits of timeshare exchange options through RCI in order to grow their ownership base.
+The RCI timeshare relationship is clearly a successful one, as RCI is dependent on a healthy timeshare industry where owners exchange their weeks to travel the globe, and timeshare resorts leverage the benefits of timeshare exchange options through RCI in order to grow their vacation ownership base.

 The significance of having 4,500 resorts worldwide from which to choose a vacation cannot be understated, as the power of the RCI timeshare exchange program is a major reason why so many owners continue to enjoy the product.
 Overall satisfaction with timeshare stands at 83%, according to the American Resort Development Association, and much of the credit can be attributed to the flexible use programs created by companies such as RCI.